Grading at Stevenson

 How A Teacher Determines an Overall Grade

 A student's teacher determines a final course grade by reviewing all student-produced evidence.
-The teacher looks at the student’s body of work and may consider any clear patterns of growth.
+The teacher looks at the student’s body of work and may consider any clear patterns of growth and non-growth.

 Note: If a student has missing assessments, they run the risk of failing the course.
 In these cases, the teacher may not have enough evidence to determine proficiency and ultimately establish a grade.
 This may result in an incomplete until the work is completed or a failing grade if the work is not completed.